The Clarity Quotient

 You may be running a global team.
 You may be early in your career, trying to land an idea with people who hold the decisions.
 You may sit on a board, governing through conditions that change between meetings.
 You may be navigating a life that asks you to be clear from every direction at once.
 The discipline is the same.
 The starting point is wherever you are.

-Separately, the Trailblazer series collects six essays on reshaping an audit function around AI capability, originally published on LinkedIn April–June 2026.
+Separately, the Trailblazer series collects nine essays on reshaping an audit function around AI capability, originally published on LinkedIn between April and June 2026.

 Cutting through noise to find the signal, deciding before the picture is complete, and holding that thinking when the conditions turn against you.